marcelotto/magma/docs.magma/concepts/modules/Magma/DocumentStruct/Magma.DocumentStruct.Section.md

 ### ModuleDoc prompt task

 Generate documentation for module `Magma.DocumentStruct.Section` according to its description and code in the knowledge base below.

+In the documentation of the `resolve_transclusions/1` function include a description of the transclusion resolution mechanism.